 Sympathy for unfortunate Portsmouth keeper Josh Oluwayemi as rare Fratton Park outing goes wrong

+Sympathy for unfortunate Portsmouth keeper Josh Oluwayemi as rare Fratton Park outing goes horribly wrong

 You have to feel for young Pompey goalkeeper Josh Oluwayemi who was handed just his second league start at Fratton Park today.